Imanuelkarl/Python-Telegram-bot/README.md

 # Python-Telegram-bot
-A simple telegram bot using python-telegram-bot api
+A simple telegram bot using python-telegram-bot api this is a simple chat bot that can receive image and text files and reply an image or text file